Development of Kowloon City Themed Walking Trail

 Recommendation for Development of Kowloon City Themed Walking Trail

 The District Urban Renewal Forum (DURF) is one of the major highlights of the new “Urban Renewal Strategy” promulgated by the Government in 2011.
-As the first DURF in Hong Kong, the Kowloon City DURF was established in June 2011 with the mission of formulating the Urban Renewal Plan (URP) for Kowloon City based on a series of planning and other studies and public engagement, which were funded by the Urban Renewal Fund (the “URF”).
+As the first DUSRF in Hong Kong, the Kowloon City DURF was established in June 2011 with the mission of formulating the Urban Renewal Plan (URP) for Kowloon City based on a series of planning and other studies and public engagement, which were funded by the Urban Renewal Fund (the “URF”).

 The DURF formulated and submitted the URP to the Government in January 2014 for consideration and follow-up.
 The development of the Kowloon City Themed Walking Trail is one of the recommendations of the URP.